SaladTechnologies/comfyui-api/README.md

 - **Probes**: The server has two probes, `/health` and `/ready`, which can be used to check the server's health and readiness to receive traffic.
 - **Dynamic Workflow Endpoints**: Automatically mount new workflow endpoints by adding conforming `.js` or `.ts` files to the `/workflows` directory in your docker image.
 See [below](#generating-new-workflow-endpoints) for more information.
 A [Claude 4 Sonnet](https://claude.ai) [prompt](./claude-endpoint-creation-prompt.md) is included to assist in automating this process.
 - **Bring Your Own Models And Extensions**: Use any model or extension you want by adding them to the normal ComfyUI directories `/opt/ComfyUI/`.
 You can configure a [manifest file](#model-manifest) to download models and install extensions automatically on startup.
+- **Dynamic Model Loading**: If you provide a URL in a model-loading node, the server will locally cache the model automatically before executing the workflow.
 - **Works Great with SaladCloud**: The server is designed to work well with SaladCloud, and can be used to host ComfyUI on the SaladCloud platform.
 It is likely to work well with other platforms as well.
   - **Manages Deletion Cost**: _ONLY ON SALAD_.
 The server will automatically set the instance deletion cost to the queue length, so that busier nodes are less likely to be scaled in while they are processing requests.
 - **Single Binary**: The server is distributed as a single binary, and can be run with no dependencies.